Warming Veggie Ramen

-Soy eggs crown this delicious veggie ramen recipe, scrumptious for supper every night of the week.
-Curing the eggs in advance to save time when cooking.
+Soy eggs crown this delicious veggie ramen recipe, scrumptious for supper any night of the week.
+Cure the eggs in advance to save time when cooking.

 Soy Eggs – inspired by Christina Tosi (Momofuku restaurant)